Healthedata1/USCDI5-Sandbox/input/pagecontent/subscription.md

 When specifying the contents of a notification, there are three options available: "empty," "id-only," and "full-resource."
 Because the Server can not guarantee who has access to the nominated subscription endpoint, the notification typically uses "id-only" to return the resource resource ID.
 By omitting the payload, the Client is forced to authenticate before accessing the data using a FHIR RESTful read or search, which mitigates privacy and security risks for the Server.

-- The Client **SHALL** use the canonical URL in the `Subscription.criteria` element to subscribe to the Server's Server [base]/Subscription endpoint'
+- The Client **SHALL** use the canonical URL in the `Subscription.criteria` element to subscribe to the Server's [base]/Subscription endpoint'
 - The Server **SHOULD** support the "rest-hook" channel and **MAY** support other channel types.
 - The Server **SHALL** support ""id-only" payload type and **MAY** support other payload types.